DanDreadless/Vault1337/README.md

 - [ ] Tidy up code it is a bit of a mess
 - [ ] create tabels for tags, notes and IOCs and make them relational
 - [ ] Add check for the existence of the "samples" folder and create if not there
-- [ ] Test Docker and running via Apache2
+- [ ] Test Docker and running via Gunicorn

 ## Tools to create/integrate